Introduction to the JavaScript objects

 Modifying object property

-We can modify the value of a property by the assignment operator(=), by accessing the property and assigning the new value to it.
+We can modify the value of a property by the assignment operator(=)

 **Syntax: ** objectName.propertyName =' newValue'